Floppy/cv/_experiences/propertydetective.md

   - PostgreSQL
   - PostGIS
 ---
-I was contracted to help build a homebuyers research site based on a large amount of open data.
+I was contracted to help build a homebuyers research site based on a wide range of open data.
 This involved building custom data cleaning pipelines, importers, and API clients, as well as backend and frontend development with Ruby on Rails.